Git4amar/advanced-react-portfolio-app/README.md

-# Portfolio Application for Fictional Client
+# Portfolio Application for a Fictional Client

 A responsive Portfolio application for a fictitional client, Jane.
 This single page application leverages React to develop various user interface components, Fromik and Yup to validate forms, and Figma and Framer Motion to design micro-interactions and enhance user experience.